Least nighthawk: Behavior

-Movement

-Some populations of least nighthawk appear to be migratory but the data are inconclusive.

 Feeding

 The least nighthawk is an aerial insectivore, taking prey of many insect orders.
 It hunts at dawn and late in dusk and tends to stay near the ground.
 It hunts in solitary, in pairs, or in small loose groups.
 Its flight has been described as "buoyant, quick, and erratic with many sudden shifts in direction".

 Breeding

 Very little is known about the least nighthawk's breeding phenology.
 Its nesting season appears to vary within its range.
 It lays one egg directly on the ground.

 Vocalization

 The least nighthawk's flight call has been variously described as "a low churr and a weak nasal beep or week" and as "a short, sharp whit or bit".
 It sings from the ground or a bush, "a fast cur-cur-cur-curry (or chu-chu-chu-chu-chuEE).

 Status

 The IUCN has assessed the least nighthawk as being of Least Concern.
 It has a wide distribution, its population is thought to be stable, and no threats have been identified.